ncatlab/nlab-content/pages/6090.md

   FDiag_{(V_j)}
 $$

-for set of scalar field Feynman diagrams with that tuple of vertices.
+for set of Feynman diagrams with that tuple of vertices.

 =--

 +-- {: .num_prop #FeynmanPerturbationSeriesAwayFromCoincidingPoints}
 ###### Proposition
 **([[Feynman perturbation series]] away from coinciding vertices)

 For $v \in \mathbb{N}$ the $v$-fold
 [[time-ordered product]] away from the diagonal,